-Authorization criteria for new generation investments and long term planning
+Authorization criteria for new generation investments and long-term planning

 For all new projects (wind-, gas - and hydro power plants, power lines, transformers) a license to build and operate must be granted.
-NVE considers the economy, public and private interests and environmental issues for every project.
+The economy, public and private interests and environmental issues will be considered for every project.

-NVE delegates the responsibility for power system studies to an appointed licensee in a given network area.
-The main task is to contribute to a socio- economic rational development of the distribution and transmission network.
+The responsibility for power system studies is delegated to an appointed licensee in a given network area.
+The main task is to contribute to a socio-economic rational development of the distribution and transmission network.
 In this respect, the energy carriers in question are for stationary energy usage.
-The power system studies will continue to be an important base document in NVE's handling of the applications for a license to build or expand an energy plant or installation.
+The power system studies will continue to be an important base document in the handling of the applications for a license to build or expand an energy plant or installation.
 This is especially of importance regarding applications for the larger overhead line projects.